Arshavin023/arshavin023/README.md

 ## 🧑‍💻 About Me

 I'm a Senior Data & Cloud Engineer specialising in **PostgreSQL high-availability architecture**, **ETL/ELT pipeline engineering**, and **cloud infrastructure on AWS**.
-I design systems that are fault-tolerant, observable, and built for production — not just demos.
+I design data systems that are fault-tolerant, observable, and built for production — not just demos.

 - 🏥 Currently building resilient clinical data infrastructure for the **LAMISPlus** platform (PEPFAR/DataFI)
 - 🐘 Deep expertise in **Patroni + ETCD + HAProxy + pgBackRest** High-Availability (HA) stacks